maiamcc/contrasite/_posts/2025-03-23-vocal-health-for-callers.markdown

 But summer can *also* be bad for your voice!
 Unfortunately, air conditioners are almost as bad as radiators in terms of air-dryification; consider running a humidifier if you sleep with an air conditioner, and if it's on the cusp of AC weather, consider running a fan instead so you don't dry yourself out all night.

+Another fun feature new of summer is that our metaphorically-burning world is now  sometimes literally burning—wildfire smoke can leave you with a sad and scratchy throat, even from multiple states away.
+Keep an eye on [your local Air Quality Index (AQI)](https://www.airnow.gov/), and if it's much above moderate, consider sleeping with your windows closed, wearing a mask when out and about, etc.

 Spring and fall are surely safe though, right?
 For many of us, yes, but if you're an allergy sufferer, my condolences.
 Keep your symptoms controlled as best you can, with meds if necessary—but remember that those meds can dry you out, and so hydrate extra as needed.
 (My NP contact notes that Flonase doesn't dry you out the way Claritin et al. do, so that's something to consider.)
 A stuffy nose can make you breathe through your mouth more, especially when sleeping, and make your voice sad; if your allergies stuff you up, see [the "de-snot" tips below](#de-snot-yourself).

 <h2 id="damage-control">Damage Control: Make Things Less Bad</h2>